 Educational Integration

 Education is an integral part of QAM's vision.
-Schools and universities will be regularly invited to actively participate in student projects that enhance student education and the development of the museum.
-This includes aerospace-related institutions such as the École des métiers de l’aérospatiale de Montréal (ÉMAM), the École nationale d’aérotechnique (ÉNA) and the École de technologie supérieure (ÉTS), as well as other educational institutions offering related training, such as Collège Montmorency which has a well- regarded museology program.
+Schools and universities will be regularly invited to actively participate in student projects or activities that enhance student education and the development of the museum.
+This includes aerospace-related institutions such as the École des métiers de l’aérospatiale de Montréal (ÉMAM), the École nationale d’aérotechnique (ÉNA) and the École de technologie supérieure (ÉTS), as well as other educational institutions offering related training, such as the Université du Québec à Montréal (UQÀM) and Collège Montmorency which have well- regarded museology programs.

-Illustrations of the jigs designed by mechanical engineering students to support the Avro CF-100 Canuck being restored by QAM volunteers (ÉTS).
+Illustrations of the jigs designed by mechanical engineering students to support the Avro CF-100 Canuck to be restored by QAM volunteers (ÉTS).

 The two ground power units being restored by ÉNA student volunteers.